maria-ampleeva/bioinf-infra/README.md

 <code><pre>wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh</code></pre>

+*on second machine - install on /mnt/conda/
 **Install JBrowse 2**
 <code><pre>
-miniconda3/bin/conda install -c bioconda jbrowse2</code></pre>
+sudo miniconda3/bin/conda install -c bioconda jbrowse2</code></pre>

-**Create a jbrowse repository**
+**Create a jbrowse repository** never succeed
-<code><pre>sudo /home/avatar/miniconda3/bin/jbrowse create /var/www/html/jbrowse/ </code></pre>

 [0.25] Install nginx and amend its config(/etc/nginx/nginx.conf) to contain the following section:
 <code><pre>sudo apt-get install -y nginx
 sudo nano /etc/nginx/nginx.conf</code></pre>
 Edit some options
 <code><pre>
+'
+'http {
+'# Don't touch other options!
+'# ........
+'# ........
+'
+'# Comment this line(!):
+'# include /etc/nginx/sites-enabled/*;
+'
+'# Add this:
-server {
+'server {
-    listen 80;
+'  listen 80 default_server;
-    index index.html;
+'  index index.html;
+'  server_name _;
+'
+'  # Don't put JBrowse inside the home directory!
+'  # You will have problems with permissions
+'  location /jbrowse/ {
+'    alias /mnt/JBrowse/;
+'  }
 }
-http {
-# Don't touch other options!
-# ........
-# ........

-# Comment this line(!):
-# include /etc/nginx/sites-enabled/*;

-# Add this:
-server {
-  listen 80 default_server;
-  index index.html;
-  server_name _;

-  # Don't put JBrowse inside the home directory!
-  # You will have problems with permissions
-  location /jbrowse/ {
-    alias /mnt/JBrowse/;
-  }
-}
-}
+}'
 [0.25] Restart the nginx (reload its config) and make sure that you can access the browser using a link like this: http://64.129.58.13/jbrowse/.
-Here 64.129.58.13 is your public IP address.
+Here 64.129.58.13 is your public IP address. - NOT achieved

 [1] Add your files (BED & FASTA & GFF3) to the genome browser and verify that everything works as intended.
-Don't forget to index the genome annotation, so you could later search by gene names.
+Don't forget to index the genome annotation, so you could later search by gene names. - never done

 Remember to put a persistent link to a JBrowse 2 session with all your BED files and the genome annotation in the report (like this).
-I must be able to access it without problems.
+I must be able to access it without problems. - I have problems with  JBrowse 2 session and can't give the access

 Extra points [1.5]
 [1] Create a Docker container for running JBrowse 2.
 It should be a self-contained application, listening on the default HTTP port.
 Users must be able to mount directories with custom configs and access them later without any problems.